Northern Praying Mantis: Film

 In The Tricky Master (1999), Stephen Chow's apprentice beats an overweight card sharp in a "fixed" high-stakes poker game.
 When taunted, the card sharp jumps onto the playing table and defeats Chow's deaf, cross-dressing bodyguard with a "long lost kung fu" called "Fat Mantis", which is the "most powerful...and kills without blood."
-(Note the card sharp's shadow cast upon the wall in the shape of an overweight mantis with a big round belly.)
 In the end, Stephen Chow sprays the card sharp with a can of insecticide.
 He falls to the ground dead with his hands and legs held into the air like a bug.

 In The Forbidden Kingdom (2008), the "Silent Monk" (Jet Li) employs mantis fist in his battle over the Monkey King's magical staff with Lu Yan, the "Drunken Immortal" (Jackie Chan).
 But his Mantis boxing is shortly thereafter overpowered by Lu's Tiger boxing.
 The movie's screenwriter, John Fusco, is a long-time student of Northern Praying Mantis and worked closely with Jet Li during production.

 In the animated movie Kung Fu Panda, one of the six kung fu students is an actual praying mantis who uses Northern Praying Mantis kung fu.